liamhtml/liamhtml/README.md

  - CSS
  - JavaScript
  - Figma
- - Windows cmd
+ - Windows terminal (harkerman)
  - PHP
- - Some Batch
+ - Some batch

 (in that order)
 ## current working on